Periodontics Oral Systemic Health

 Treatment for Periodontal Disease

 Periodontal treatment methods depend upon the type and severity of the disease.
 The doctors at Dental & TMJ Specialists of Greater DC, in addition to our registered dental hygienists, will evaluate patients for periodontal disease and recommend the appropriate treatment.
+Cleaning and scaling and root planing are just a few options.

 Periodontal disease progresses as the sulcus (pocket or space) between the tooth and gums gets filled with bacteria, plaque, and tartar, causing irritation to the surrounding tissues.
 When these irritants remain in the pocket space, they can cause damage to the gums and, eventually, the bone that supports the teeth!